itzKiwiSky/LoveConsole/README.md

 - Simple color support
 - Easy to install and setup.
 - No need external files to work.
-- Command history
+- Window resizing and auto breaking text

 ### Planned:

-- [ ] Window resizing and auto breaking text
 - [ ] More default commands
-- [ ] Page history with scrolling

 ---